 After inflammation is controlled, exercises to increase the range of motion should be done several times a day.

-Chronic, persistent tendinitis, as can occur in rheumatoid arthritis, may have to be treated surgically to remove inflamed tissues, and physical therapy may be needed after surgery.
-Surgery is occasionally needed to remove calcium deposits from areas of long-standing tendinitis, such as the area around the shoulder joint.
+Chronic, persistent tendinitis can occur in rheumatoid arthritis and may have to be treated surgically to remove inflamed tissues.
+Physical therapy may be needed after surgery, and surgery is occasionally needed to remove calcium deposits or repair the tendon from areas of long-standing tendinitis, such as the area around the shoulder joint.
+Occasionally, surgery is done to release scars that limit function or to remove part of a bone that is rubbing against a tendon.

-Rotator cuff tendinitis (Rotator Cuff Injury/Subacromial Bursitis) is the most common cause of shoulder pain.
-It causes pain when the arm is raised (particularly between 40 and 120°) or when people dress.
+Rotator cuff tendinitis (see Rotator Cuff Injury/Subacromial Bursitis) is the most common cause of shoulder pain.
+It causes pain when the arm is raised (particularly between 40° and 120°) or when people dress.
 People often have pain during the night, especially when they lie on the affected arm.

-Symptoms may occur suddenly and be severe, especially after physical activity, or they may develop more slowly and be milder.
+Symptoms of rotator cuff tendinitis may occur suddenly and be severe, especially after physical activity, or they may develop more slowly and be milder.